What We Do

 Based on the view that knowledge is fundamentally social, the WRC is committed to fostering an environment of active, collaborative learning geared towards improving one’s writing process.
 The WRC is dedicated to providing excellent one-on-one writing instruction to students, faculty, and staff from all disciplines and backgrounds.
 Our goal is not to fix papers, but to develop better writers.

-To read more about face-to-face tutoring, visit the Face-to-Face Tutoring page.
+For more information about face-to-face tutoring, please visit the in-person tutoring page.

-To read more about video conferencing tutoring, visit the Video Conferencing page.
+For more information about video conferencing appointments, please visit the video conferencing page.

 If you make an e-tutoring appointment, you’ll upload a copy of your writing to the online scheduling system (uncc.mywconline.com) for a tutor to review.
-During the hour you booked for a session, the tutor will take a look at your writing and send you feedback by the end of the hour.
-You don’t actually have to be present for the session, which makes this a great choice for clients who have busy schedules.
+During the hour you booked for a session, the tutor will take a look at your writing and send you a feedback letter by the end of the hour.
+Although in-person sessions provide the best learning conditions, anyone may schedule an e-tutoring appointment.

 To read more about e-tutoring, or for instructions on how to upload a document for tutors to review, visit the E-tutoring page.